 Beef rendang is one of Indonesia’s signature dishes.
 It’s meltingly tender dry beef curry that is slow-cooked in coconut milk with fragrant spices and herbs.

 A national dish

-Beef rendang is Indonesian beef curry cooked in spiced coconut milk until all the liquid evaporates leaving the meat tastes rich and delicious.
-It is one very famous dish that originated from West Sumatra, Indonesia that has now reached all over the country and beyond.
+Beef rendang is Indonesian beef curry cooked in spiced coconut milk until all the liquid evaporates leaving the meat taste rich and delicious.
+It is one very famous dish that originated in West Sumatra, Indonesia that has now reached all over the country and beyond.

 If you go to Indonesia, you can always find an eating place that serves this dish on their menu literally in any region/ province across the country.